 Where agencies lose:

-In the digital space most agencies have been good at selling the dream and poor at delivering.
-The technical skills, strategy and product skills have been missing.
+In the digital space, most agencies have been good at selling the dream and poor at delivering.
+The technical skills, strategy, and production skills have been missing.
 I’ve seen a number of big ideas fail because:

 - The agency did not understand scaling platforms.